 - structural optimization

 Our research is supported financially by the state of Baden-Württemberg and the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG).
-The research group is also integrated in the cluster of excellence "simulation technology" within the Stuttgart Research Center Simulation Technology, in the collaborative research center 1244 "adaptive building skins and structures" as well as the transregional collaborative research center "biological design and integrative structures".
+The research group is also integrated in two clusters of excellence, "Data-integrated Simulation Science (SimTech)" and "Integrative Computational Design and Construction for Architecture (IntCDC)" as well as in the collaborative research center 1244 "adaptive building skins and structures".